Keep Distance

 - 30-day returns

-Keep Distance is a dense photobook by Boris Mikhailov, assembling recent and archival images into a fractured visual diary of streets, screenshots and intimate portraits.
+Keep Distance is a photobook by Boris Mikhailov, assembling 2020–2024 images and earlier work into a fractured visual diary of streets, screenshots, and intimate portraits.
+224 pages, 369 photographs, hardcover, published by Note Note Éditions.

 - Size: 24 × 18 cm